Louisiana Attorneys Help Clients Deal with a Family Member’s Incapacity

 Any person may petition for interdiction in a court where the person to be interdicted lives or may be found.
 The petition must state:

-- Petitioner’s relationship to the defendant
+- Petitioner’s relationship to the proposed interdict

 - The reasons why interdiction is necessary